Skip to content

 English Grammar

-Many English learners pause when they hear the words concurrent and simultaneous.
-Both sound serious.
-Both talk about time.
-Both seem to mean “at the … Read more
+Many learners of English often get puzzled when they see the words roofs and rooves.
+Both seem to mean the top covering of a building, … Read more

 Photo of author